colebrookson/marine-pop-ecol/assignments/pop-model.md

 8. Contextualize your results in the relevant literature

 This project will be done in **groups of two students.** You are both expected to contribute equally to the project.
 You will both be required to turn in *identical* reports.

+*Note: Much of this content has been informed and borrowed from iterations of population ecology courses run by Drs.
+Stephanie Green & Martin Krkošek.*

 ## Submitted Content